hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

         - (the goal is to have an even number of 1s)
         - parity bits are sent along with data
         - if number of 1s is odd after adding the parity byte, it means an error
+    - hash total
+        - a key number is calculated
+        - all account numbers would be added together
+        - to create a single number
+        - data is transmitted along with hash total
+        - hash total is recalculated once recieved
+        - original hash total is compared to the new one
+        - if they do not match, an error has occured
+        - the fields hold data ad will not be used with calculations

 ### Test Data